alexreardon/tiny-warning/README.md

 - `condition` is required and can be anything
 - `message` is an required string that will be passed onto `console.warn`

+## Why `tiny-warning`?

+The [`library: warning`](https://www.npmjs.com/package/warning) supports passing in arguments to the `warning` function in a sprintf style `(condition, format, a, b, c, d, e, f)`.
+It has internal logic to execute the sprintf substitutions. `tiny-warning` has dropped all of the sprintf logic. `tiny-warning` allows you to pass a single string message.
+With [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) there is really no need for a custom message formatter to be built into the library.
+If you need a multi part message you can just do this: `warning(condition, 'Hello, ${name} - how are you today?')`

 ## Dropping your `warning` for kb savings!

 We recommend using [`babel-plugin-dev-expression`](https://www.npmjs.com/package/babel-plugin-dev-expression) to remove `warning` calls from your production build.
 This saves you kb's as well as avoids logging warnings to the console for production.